 A Docker image contains stripped down operating system image, your application code, and configuration required to run in any Container cluster such as Kubernetes or Docker swarm.
 An image is built using a

-Dockerfile that is setup using set of commands to compile with all the dependencies.
-To learn more on how to write a docker file.
+Dockerfile that is setup using a set of commands to compile with all the dependencies.
+To learn more on how to write a Docker file.
 Please visit this website.

-Follow below guide to get started with Containers
+Follow the below guide to get started with Containers

-Follow below guide in the order to get most out of it.
+Follow the below guide in order to get the most out of it.

 - How to setup windows 10 container environment